-The first 4 numbers have to be identical with the project NetId of the target system.
+The first four numbers must be identical with the project NetId of the target system.
 The project NetId can be viewed within the TwinCAT environment above, where a pull down menu can be opened to choose a target system (by clicking right in the text field).
 The number blocks are placed in brackets there next to each computer name of a target system.

-Modify the NetId: By right clicking on "EtherCAT device" within the solution explorer a context menu opens where "Change NetId..." have to be selected.
-The first four numbers of the NetId of the target computer have to be entered; the both last values are 4.1 usually.
-Example:

-- NetId of project: myComputer (123.45.67.89.1.1) - Entry via "Change NetId...": 123.45.67.89.4.1
+- Modify the NetId: By right clicking on "EtherCAT device" within the solution explorer a context menu opens where "Change NetId..." have to be selected.
+The first four numbers of the NetId of the target computer must be entered; both last values are 4.1 usually.
+Example: - NetId of project: myComputer (123.45.67.89.1.1) - Entry via "Change NetId...": 123.45.67.89.4.1